isabella232/appsflyer-flutter-app/README.md

 ## Future Milestones
 - Add the option to share the list through 3rd party apps like whatsapp, facebook messenger
-- Options to add images to the items in the list
+- Options to add images to the items in the list - Done (v1.0.1)

 Feel free to add your thoughts and suggestions to mobilesdk-team@appsflyer.com